-RDG 084 BEGINNING READING
+RDG 084 BEGINNING READING WITH LABORATORY®

-Prerequisite: Placement via the testing/counseling process.
-May be taken concurrently with ENG 081 and ENG 087 or ENG 095.
+Prerequisite: Placement via the testing process.

 This course is designed for students who need to improve basic reading skills in order to comprehend college-level materials.
-In this course, students practice a reading process tih selections from freshman-level textbooks and enhance literacy by reading essays, news articles and a feature length book.
-The course emphasizes topics such as main ideas, supporting details, inferences, and critical thinking, vocabulary and studey skills to increase comprehension.
-Students who pass the course must complete RDG 086 before enrolling in ENG 099.
+In this course, students practice a reading process with selections from freshman-level textbooks and enhance literacy by reading essays, news articles and a feature length book.
+The course emphasizes topics such as main ideas, supporting details, inferences, and critical thinking, vocabulary and study skills to increase comprehension.
+It has an attached class lab of one hour each week.
+To pass the course, the student must successfully complete both coursework and lab work during the same semster.
+The course grade is credit or no-credit, and the course is repeatable up to two times.

-RDG 086 INTERMEDIATE READING
+RDG 086 INTERMEDIATE READING WITH LABORATORY®